luoabd/VU-2022-Greenlab/README.md

 Use `utils/current_app.sh` and `utils/current_url.sh` to query the currently running native or web app respectively over ADB.

 ## Experiment
-The experiment can be run using the [android-runner](https://github.com/S2-group/android-runner) with `python3 <path to android-runner> experiments/<the experiment>/config.json`.
+The experiment can be run using the [Android Runner](https://github.com/S2-group/android-runner) with `python3 <path to android-runner> experiments/<the experiment>/config.json`.
+All files needed by the configuration should be placed in `/var/ar-utils`.

+## Plugins
+The custom plugins are located in `plugins/`.
+To install them, create a symbolic link for each plugin folder inside the android-runner plugin folder (`ln -s plugins/<plugin> <path to android-runner>/AndroidRunner/Plugins/<plugin>`).

 **TODO** Replace example experiment with own